abhisrkckl/Vela.jl/README.rst

    :target: LICENCE
    :alt: License: MIT

+A Bayesian pulsar timing and noise analysis package.

 Installation
 ------------
 The following commands install the Python and Julia packages that are needed for developing